-With program approval, students are allowed to transfer no more than 15 credits of coursework numbered 300 or above taken as a UW-Madison special student.
-Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
-For more information, refer to the Graduate School: Transfer Credits for Prior Coursework (https://policy.wisc.edu/library/UW-1216/) policy.
+With program approval, students are allowed to count no more than 6 credits of coursework numbered 400 or above taken as a UW-Madison Special student.
+Coursework earned five or more years prior to admission to a master's degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.